European Insurance and Occupational Pensions Authority

-The European Insurance and Occupational Pensions Authority (EIOPA) is a European Union financial regulatory institution that replaced the Committee of European Insurance and Occupational Pensions Supervisors (CEIOPS).
-It is established under EU Regulation 1094/2010.
+The European Insurance and Occupational Pensions Authority (EIOPA) is a European Union financial regulatory agency.
+It was established in 2011 under Regulation (EU) No 1094/2010.

-EIOPA is one of the three European Supervisory Authorities responsible for microprudential oversight at the European Union level, being part of the European System of Financial Supervision.
-Current chair is Petra Hielkema.
+EIOPA is one of the three European Supervisory Authorities responsible for microprudential oversight at the European Union level within the European System of Financial Supervision, together with the European Banking Authority (EBA) and European Securities and Markets Authority (ESMA).